ycpcs/cs481-fall2019-101/index.md

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---

-This is the website for CS 481 (Senior Software Project I), Fall 2019 at at [York College of Pennsylvania](http://www.ycp.edu).
+This is the website for CS481 (Senior Software Project I), Fall 2019 at at [York College of Pennsylvania](http://www.ycp.edu).
 All information related to the course will be posted here.

 ## Links